tmaxmax/go-sse/README.md

 ```

 will tell Joe to replay all valid events and clean up the expired ones each minute!
 Replay providers can do so much more (for example, add IDs to events automatically): read the [docs][3] on how to use the existing ones and how to implement yours.

+You can also implement your own replay providers: maybe you need persistent storage for your events?
+Or event validity is determined based on other criterias than expiry time?
+And if you think your replay provider may be useful to others, you are encouraged to share it!

+`go-sse` created the `ReplayProvider` interface mainly for `Joe`, but it encourages you to integrate it with your own `Provider` implementations, where suitable.

 ### Publish your first event